COGNITIVE BEHAVIORAL THERAPY (CBT)

 Finally, and most importantly, I will guide you through exposure therapy.
 I will help you take small, manageable steps to face the things you fear.
 This is the best way to learn that panic attacks, while uncomfortable, are not dangerous.
 You will learn that you are capable of coping with your feared symptoms and situations.
 Ultimately, exposure therapy will help you feel more confident and free.

-I can also help with anxiety, OCD, ADHD, eating disorders, and body image.
+I can also help with social anxiety, generalized anxiety, phobias, OCD, ADHD, binge eating, emotional eating, and negative body image.

 How It Works